 You can also add dashboard filters to individual charts by adding the text "[global_filters]" in the where clause of the chart's SQL query.
 This allows you to precisely apply the filters wherever you want in your chart's sql query

-To individually apply filters at different places in your query, add the text [global_filter1] in your query's where clause to apply only 1st global filter,[global_filter2] to apply only 2nd global filter and so on.
+To individually apply filters at different places in your query, add the text [global_filter1] in your query's where clause to apply only 1st column,[global_filter2] to apply only 2nd column and so on.
 Suitable for complicated sub-queries or nested queries.

 Text & Number type fields appear as dropdowns.
 The unique values of a field, based on your data, appear as drop down values in the actual dashboard.